Myrtle Beach Weather in June

 There's a 6 percent probability that a named tropical storm will approach within 100 miles (165 km) of Myrtle Beach during June, and a 1 percent chance of a category 1 or 2 hurricane.
 Major hurricanes are unlikely this time of year.

-These weather data are long-term historical averages provided by the National Climatic Data Center of the United States.
-The temperature and precipitation numbers are 1981-2010 normals while the humidity statistics are 1961-1990 normals.
+The weather data here are long-term averages provided by the US National Centers for Environmental Information (NCEI).
+Temperature and precipitation are 1991-2020 normals while humidity and thunderstorms are 1961-1990 normals.
 The named storm probabilities come from the Atlantic Oceanographic and Meteorological Laboratory, Hurricane Research Division.